What has worked

 In this article, I describe how something that is trivial and over in seconds can lead to enhanced understating of the dynamics that are operating inside organizations.
 The article concludes with an admonishment to leaders to invest in their teams to ensure that they are as well-equipped as they can be for an uncertain, rapidly changing environment.

 This article was written in response to a question about severance packages.
 I endeavor to explain why I think severance packages are not only the right thing for an organization to do but they have become competitively necessary to recruit top talent.
 Unfortunately, when a hiring decision turns out to be an error or an executive engages in inappropriate behavior or activity, the severance package adds sting to the disruptive process of replacing the executive.

 In this article, I bear my heart and soul.
 It was inspired by moving experiences that have profoundly shaped my thinking about my role and purpose in a healthcare organization.
 This article led to some of the most inspiring feedback I have ever received and more comments than I usually see.
 Never the less, the readership of what I would have rated as some of my best work has not been what I would have hoped.

 I hope that this guide helps you to make the most efficient use of your time if you are interested in finding the content here that might be of value to you.
-If you are just looking for what I hope will be interesting reading, you can start from either end and read through the entire blog as time permits.
 There is no order to the articles.
 They appear as they are published.
-With the exception of the two articles about sadistics, each posting is mutually exclusive of the others.
-Every time I get an idea, I start a draft.
+Every time I get an idea, question or suggestion, I start a draft.
 At any given time, I have about a dozen draft articles in various stages of completion.
 If you are interested in seeing me write on a topic of interest to you, please feel free to let me know.
-Some of my best performing articles were written to address someone’s question.
+Some of my best-performing articles were written to address someone’s question.